-Kathy Manthuruthil, PT, DPT, CPST is a neurodevelopmental Physical Therapist at Cook Children's in Ft.
-Worth, since 2012.
+Kathy Manthuruthil, PT, DPT, PCS, CPST, is a neurodevelopmental Physical Therapist at Cook Children's in Fort Worth, since 2012.
 Kathy's areas of expertise include providing treatment to children with developmental disabilities, evaluating for adaptive equipment, and pelvic floor rehabilitation.
-Kathy is the founder and co-coordinator of the Cook Children's Tri My Best triathlon, an annual athletic event for children with special needs.
-Outside of work, Kathy enjoys spending time with her husband, three children, and all of her crazy animals.
+Kathy is the founder and co-coordinator of the Cook Children's Tri My Best Triathlon, an annual athletic event for children with special needs.
+Outside of work, Kathy enjoys spending time with her husband and sons.

 Amanda Whitmire, PT, DPT, CPST